jaimetur/PhotoMigrator/README.md

 >>SYNOLOGY_URL                = http://192.168.1.11:5000                      # Change this IP by the IP that contains the Synology server or by your valid Synology URL
 >>SYNOLOGY_USERNAME           = username                                      # Your username for Synology Photos
 >>SYNOLOGY_PASSWORD           = password                                      # Your password for Synology Photos
->>SYNOLOGY_ROOT_PHOTOS_PATH   = /volume1/homes/your_username/Photos           # Your root path to Synology Photos main folder.
-Tipically is /volume1/homes/your_username/Photos
 >>```
 >### Features included:
 > - Upload Album(s)